 Blisters Under Callouses

 In fact, the presence of a callous often makes blisters worse.
 The reality is, a little bit of thickening can be good, but callouses are far from protective.
-And a blister under a callous are nasty!
+And a blister under a callous is nasty!
 They’re very painful and they’re difficult to manage.

 How Much Callous Is Good?